terminusdb/terminusdb/docs/reference/SCHEMA.md

 # TerminusDB Schema

-TerminusDB has a schema language which allows you to specify documents and their interconnections using a simple class-based syntax.
+TerminusDB has a schema language which allows you to define specifications for documents and their relationships using a simple JSON-based syntax.

-This syntax is designed to make it as simple as possible to specify a JSON object which can also be converted automatically to a graph.
-This approach lets us view our data either from the perspective of documents as collections of data or as a knowledge graph of interconnected documents.
+This syntax is designed to make it as easy as possible to specify a JSON object which can be converted automatically to a graph.
+This approach lets you view your data either as collections of documents or as knowledge graphs of interconnected objects.

+## Schema Objects

+A JSON object in the TerminusDB schema is composed of key-value pairs in which a key is one of the following:

+* **keyword** – starts with `@`, has a value with a special meaning
+* **property** – does not start with `@`, has a value with a **range** type

+The full schema definition is a stream or list of these JSON objects.

-# The Class definition
+# The Class Definition

-The basic unit of document construction is the class.
-Each class definition has a number of keywords (beginning with `@`), which impact the way the behaviour of the class, together with some number of properties (not beginning with `@`) and their *range* type.
+The basic unit of specification is the **class**.
+A class definition is a JSON object whose keys are either **keywords** (starting with `@`) and or **property** names (not starting with `@`).
+A keyword impacts the behavior of the class beginning with `@`) and their *range* type.

 ```javascript
 { "@type" : "Class",